 3. Abstinence Project (20 points): You will select one behavior from your life containing some compulsive or excessive engagement and give it up for 4 weeks without causing undue harm to yourself or others.
 What you give up needs to be approved by the instructor.
-Examples include caffeine, nicotine, sugar, app use, gaming, alcohol, etc. You will develop and implement a wellness plan to be used in your daily life to compensate for the absence of this behavior.
+Examples include caffeine, nicotine, sugar, app use, gaming, alcohol, shopping, etc. You will develop and implement a wellness plan to be used in your daily life to compensate for the absence of this behavior.
 This project (in total) will consist of a 4-5 page double spaced paper (total, between both parts outlined below) comprising two separate components, though you may use more pages if deemed necessary (no more than 2).
 You are free to keep a journal in the course of this project to help you track your day to day experiences but are not required to turn that in.

-Part I: Wellness Plan: Removing any behavior from your life has positive and negative consequences, even during a limited duration.
+Part I: Wellness Plan (Recommended to complete this early in your abstinence experience): Removing any behavior from your life has positive and negative consequences, even during a limited duration.
 To better illustrate this, you will write a basic wellness plan that examines how the following components are addressed in your life (can be general or in reference to the project): a.
+Physical

-Physical Wellness b.
+Wellness b.
 Emotional/Mental Wellness c.
 Social/Relationship Wellness d.
 Personal Spiritual Growth/Development e.
-Personal/Self-Care (No more than 2 pages)
+Personal/Self-Care (No more than 2 pages).
+This wellness plan is to help support your abstinence.

-Part II: Reflection Paper: Write about your experience in engaging holistically in this project, such as feelings experienced, near relapses & relapses, coping used to keep from relapsing or bounce back from relapsing, urges/cravings experienced, how others around you responded to your abstinence (cultural reflection), salient learning points, how you can apply this experience to future work with clients within this population.
+Part II: Reflection Paper: Write about your experience in engaging holistically in this project, such as feelings experienced, near relapses & lapses, coping used to keep from relapsing or bounce back from relapsing, urges/cravings experienced, how others around you responded to your abstinence (cultural reflection), salient learning points, how you can apply this experience to future work with clients within this population.
 It should also address how this experience has affected your perspectives on the process of change.

-Due by 11:59pm on March 1st - Submit with Word via email.
+Due by 11:59pm on February 28th - Submit with Word via email.

 Total Points: 25